ncsa/TGI_RAILS_Documentation/docs/source/ondemand/jupyterLab.rst

 You can also :ref:`customize OOD JupyterLab with Anaconda environments <ood-custom-anaconda>`.

-To see the possible Jupyter kernels for your current environment or module setup, run one of the following in a Delta terminal (:ref:`Open OnDemand shell <ood-shell-interface>` or :ref:`direct SSH <direct_access>`):
+To see the possible Jupyter kernels for your current environment or module setup, run one of the following in a RAILS terminal (:ref:`Open OnDemand shell <ood-shell-interface>` or :ref:`direct SSH <direct_access>`):

   - .. code-block:: terminal